-The AWK-3131 supports SNMP V1/V2c/V3.
+The AWK-4121 supports SNMP V1/V2c/V3.
 SNMP V1 and SNMP V2c use a community string match for authentication, which means that SNMP servers access all objects with read-only or read/write permissions using the community string public/private (default value).
 SNMP V3, which requires you to select an authentication level of MD5 or SHA, is the most secure protocol.
 You can also enable data encryption to enhance data security.

-The AWK-3131's MIB can be found in the software CD and supports reading the attributes via SNMP.
-(Only get method is supported.)
+The AWK-4121's MIB, which can be downloaded from the Moxa website, supports reading the attributes via SNMP.
+Currently only the HTTP get method is supported.